EQS-News: J.P. Morgan SE: Stabilisation Notice

 VINCORION SE

-Further to the pre-stabilisation period announcement dated 19 March 2026, J. P. Morgan SE (contact: Stefan Weiner; telephone: +49 (0) 6971240) hereby gives notice that, acting as the Stabilisation Manager, it undertook stabilisation (within the meanding of Article 3.2(d) of the Market Abuse Regulation ((EU) 596/2014) in relation to the offer of securities, as set out below.
+Further to the pre-stabilisation period announcement dated 19 March 2026, J. P. Morgan SE (contact: Stefan Weiner; telephone: +49 (0) 6971240) hereby gives notice that, acting as the Stabilisation Manager, it has partially exercised the greenshoe option (of up to 2,647,500 ordinary bearer shares) on 17 April 2026 in respect of 2,097,317 ordinary bearer shares at the Offer Price of EUR 17.00 per ordinary bearer share and that the stabilisation period has ended.
+During the stabilisation period, the Stabilisation Manager undertook stabilisation (within the meanding of Article 3.2(d) of the Market Abuse Regulation ((EU) 596/2014) in relation to the offer of securities, as set out below.

+For each of the dates during which stabilisation transactions were carried out, the price range was as follows:

 This announcement is for information purposes only and should not be construed as a recommendation or offer to subscribe for or otherwise acquire or dispose of securities in any jurisdiction.